The Allentown Art Museum of the Lehigh Valley has the following openings:

 Submit Resume, relevant writing samples, and the names of 3 references.
 (EOE) to hr [at] allentownartmuseum [dot] org.
 We will begin resume reviews on November 15, 2015.

-Bachelor’s degree in Art History, Art Education, Museum Studies, Art, or equivalent experience.
-1-3 years of experience in a museum, educational institution, or organization that works closely with children.
+Bachelor’s degree in Art, Art Education, Art History, Museum Studies, Art Therapy, community organization, grass roots activism, or equivalent experience; one to three years of experience in a museum, gallery, or organization working in the community with artists and arts education programming..

-Schedule requires flexibility to work both weekday and weekend hours as assigned, and varies seasonally.
+Schedule requires flexibility to work both weekday and weekend hours as assigned, and may vary seasonally.
+Must have excellent oral, written, and interpersonal communication skills with ability to speak in a group setting.

 Submit resume and cover letter to hr [at] allentownartmuseum [dot] org